FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - `bool cep_mailroom_add_namespace(const char* namespace_tag, const char* const bucket_tags[], size_t bucket_count)`<br>
   Adds (or extends) a namespace under `/data/inbox/<namespace_tag>/` and mirrors the same buckets under `/data/<namespace_tag>/inbox/`.
 Call it before `cep_mailroom_bootstrap()` so the inbox hierarchy is created during bootstrap.
 Repeated calls are idempotent: duplicates are ignored and newly-added buckets are seeded immediately if the mailroom already bootstrapped.
 Passing `bucket_count==0` skips work; otherwise each entry in `bucket_tags` must be a valid lexicon tag.
 - `bool cep_mailroom_add_router_before(const char* enzyme_tag)`<br>
   Queues a descriptor name to be inserted into the mailroom router's `before` list the next time `cep_mailroom_register()` runs.
-Use this when your pack needs routing to happen ahead of additional ingest enzymes (for example, PoC packs that introduce `poc_io_ing_*`).
+Use this when your pack needs routing to happen ahead of additional ingest enzymes (for example, a custom pack that adds extra ingest stages).
 The helper validates uniqueness, so you can register the same tag repeatedly while building layered packs.

 ### 1.7 Identifier composer helper